Diversity, Equity, and Inclusion

 Be the Change

 The DEI program is designed for all of our students from Pre-K to Grade 9.
+We are committed to Be the Change and Raise the B.A.R. (with Bravery, Action and Resilience).
 We understand that to achieve real change we must have a foundational awareness and commitment to action.
 The work is ongoing, and since the inception of this program we have introduced numerous initiatives that include:

 - Affinity groups